jsonmeister/color-aimbot/README.md

-# JSONRANT
+# Json's Colorbot

-**JSONRANT** is a hybrid computer vision software suite designed for input simulation research.
+**Json's Colorbot** is a hybrid computer vision software suite designed for input simulation research.
 It utilizes a decoupled architecture where a high-level Electron interface communicates with a low-latency C++ backend via asynchronous file I/O, ensuring separation of concerns and modularity.

 before anything else, this is a proof of concept for a research project. it is not intended to be used for any malicious purposes. do not trust pasters.